Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 {\it Observables} — Now we calculate the inflationary observables, mainly the spectral index $n_s$ and the tensor-to-scalar ratio $r$.
 They are expressed as

 where the slow-roll parameters

 We first present an analytical approach.
 Although these exponential-extended models lack an analytical expression for $V(\phi)$, they can be approximated by the polynomial model within the slow-roll region.
-We have classified these models into type-A and type-B in the previous section, respectively corresponding to the $n=3$ and $n=4$ cases of model (\ref{Fpoly}).
-Both two cases admit explicit expressions for $V(\phi)$, allowing for analytical treatment.
+We have classified these models into type A and type B in the previous Section, respectively corresponding to the $n=3$ and $n=4$ cases of model (\ref{Fpoly}).
+Both cases admit explicit expressions for $V(\phi)$, allowing for analytical treatment.

 We elaborate in detail on the type-A model as an illustrative example, which is $F(\hat R,\phi)=\alpha\hat R^2+\lambda_3\hat R^3/\phi^2$ to the sub-leading-order.
 Solving Eq.~(\ref{fixgauge}), we have